JesseTNRoberts/Old-Blog/_posts/2022-12-8-Beginning-of-end-of-a-line.md

 The typical analysis in game theory makes 2 key (but unintentional) assumptions.
 First, it assumes that the agents have infinite computational time and space.
 Second, it assumes that agents' algorithmic selection of a strategy happens at the end of execution.

 When these assumptions are made explicit, they may be relaxed to evaluate the effect on the predicted equilibrium.
 Importantly, when computational time and space is no longer assumed infinite, and it is allowed that the agent themselves may be uncertain of afforded computational time, it is no longer tenable to assume that a preference algorithm would only provide output upon completion of execution.
-Rather, the algorithm would provide a continually updated best strategy.
+Rather, the algorithm should provide a continually updated best strategy.

-The result is that stochastic computational space and time may cause agents to terminate before the algorithm converges.

 ## Hypothesis 1